mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 You don't always have the freedom to tear apart a production class for testability.
 Sometimes, helper methods are your only choice, so when you need them, write them well.

-A good helper method supports the principle of "keep the reader in your test function."
-It's okay to extract boilerplate code into a helper as long as the reader can ignore that code without losing understanding of the test.
+An effective helper method supports the principle of "keep the reader in your test function."
+It's okay to extract boilerplate code into a helper function as long as the reader can ignore it without losing understanding of the test.

 Specifically, helper methods should **not**: